ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

+---
+layout: post
-# Web Scraping to Create a Catalogue of iHerb Nutrition Supplements
+title: "Web Scraping to Create a Catalogue of iHerb Nutrition Supplements"

-#### Category: Python
+date: 2025-07-07 00:00:00 +0000
+categories: [Python]
 ---

 I had a business idea to sell iHerb products to customers in South Korea.